Church of Our Lady before Týn

-The Church of Mother of God before Týn (in Czech Kostel Matky Boží před Týnem, also Týnský chrám (Týn Church) or just Týn), often translated as Church of Our Lady before Týn, is a Gothic church and a dominant feature of the Old Town of Prague, Czech Republic.
+The Church of the Mother of God before Týn (in Czech Kostel Matky Boží před Týnem, also Týnský chrám ("Týn Church") or just Týn), or Church of Our Lady before Týn, is a Gothic church and a dominant feature of the Old Town of Prague, Czech Republic.
 It has been the main church of this part of the city since the 14th century.
 The church's two towers are 80 m high, and each tower's spire is topped by eight smaller spires in two layers of four.

 History

 In the 11th century, the Old Town plaza area was occupied by a Romanesque church, which was built for foreign merchants coming to the nearby Týn Courtyard.
 It was replaced by an early Gothic Church of Our Lady before Týn in 1256.
+The church became the center of the German inhabitants of Prague's Old Town.
 Construction of the present church began in the 14th century.
 The church was designed in the late Gothic style under the influence of Matthias of Arras and later Peter Parler.
 By the beginning of the 15th century, construction was almost complete; only the towers, the gable and roof were missing.
-The church was controlled by Hussites for two centuries, including John of Rokycan, future archbishop of Prague, who became the church's vicar in 1427.
+The church was controlled by Hussites for two centuries, including John of Rokycan, future royal administrator of the vacant Archdiocese of Prague, who became the church's vicar in 1427.

 The building was completed in the 1450s, while the gable and northern tower were completed shortly thereafter during the reign of George of Poděbrady (1453–1471).
 His sculpture was placed on the gable, below a huge golden chalice, the symbol of the Hussites.
 The southern tower was not completed until 1511, under architect Matěj Rejsek.

 The lost Battle of White Mountain (1620) ushered in an era of harsh recatholicisation (part of the Counter-Reformation).
 Consequently, the sculptures of "heretic king" George of Poděbrady and the chalice were removed in 1626 and replaced by a sculpture of the Virgin Mary, featuring a giant halo made by melting down the chalice.
 In 1679 the church was struck by lightning, and the subsequent fire heavily damaged the old vault, which was later replaced by a lower Baroque vault.

 Renovation works carried out in 1876–1895 were later reversed during extensive exterior renovation works in the years 1973–1995.
 Interior renovation is still in progress.
+In August 2017 the Czech Bishops Conference resolved to restore the Golden Chalice, installing a temporary model before the end of the month.The final gilded copper sheet sculpture was designed by Petr Malinský and includes engravings of the year and the emblems of the Archbishopric of Prague, the Capital City of Prague and the Czech lion on the border.

 Design

-The northern portal is an example of Gothic sculpture from the Parler workshop, with a relief depicting the Crucifixion.
+The north-eastern portal is an example of Gothic sculpture from the Parler workshop, with a relief depicting the Crucifixion.
 The main entrance is located on the church's western face, through a narrow passage between the houses in front of the church.